Ahmadx90/secure-file-sharing-system/README.md

 ## Backend API Endpoints

-All endpoints are implemented as Supabase Edge Functions:
+All endpoints are implemented as  Edge Functions:

 ### 1. File Upload (`/functions/v1/upload-file`)